-Title: T/601/4555 Hand-divide, mould and shape • • • • fermented dough Level: 2 Credit value: 4 GLH: 21 Learning outcomes Assessment criteria The learner will: The learner can: Hand-divide fermented dough to specifications and instructions Check the dough meets the specification and instructions Take action on discovering any discrepancy between dough and the specification 1.3 Check the condition of dividing tools and the accuracy of equipment 1.4 Hand-divide dough1.5 Minimise waste and deal with scrap material 1.6 Position divided dough portions for further processing 2.
-Hand-mould and shape fermented dough 2.1 Check the portioned dough meets instructions and the specification2.2 Take action on discovering any discrepancy between portioned dough and the specification2.3 Prepare and maintain table surface for moulding and shaping 2.4 Hand-mould and shape portioned dough2.5 Wash and dress shaped dough surfaces according to specification2.6 Minimise waste and deal with scrap material 2.7 Place dough in the specified condition and location for further processing 2.8 Operate within the limits of own authority and capabilities Additional information about this unit N/A
+Title: T/601/4555 Hand-divide, mould and shape fermented dough Level: 2 Credit value: 4 GLH: 21 Learning outcomes Assessment criteria The learner will: The learner can: Hand-divide fermented dough to 1.1 Check the dough meets the specification specifications and instructions and instructions Take action on discovering any discrepancy between dough and the specification 1.3 Check the condition of dividing tools and the accuracy of equipment 1.4 Hand-divide dough 1.5 Minimise waste and deal with scrap material Position divided dough portions for further processing Hand-mould and shape fermented dough 2.1 Check the portioned dough meets instructions and the specification 2.2 Take action on discovering any discrepancy between portioned dough and the specification 2.3 Prepare and maintain table surface for moulding and shaping 2.4 Hand-mould and shape portioned dough 2.5 Wash and dress shaped dough surfaces according to specification Minimise waste and deal with scrap material 2.7 Place dough in the specified condition and location for further processing 2.8 Operate within the limits of own authority and capabilities Additional information about this well , Additional information about this unit N/A

-Unit aim (s) Assessment requirements specified by a This unit comes from the food and drink manufacturing sector.
+Unit aim (s) This unit comes from the food and drink manufacturing sector.
 It is included as an option within the Retail Skills qualifications for learners who work in supermarket in-store bakeries.
-The following assessment guidance is sector or regulatory body (if appropriate) provided by the unit owner: This unit is designed to assess the skills of learners in the workplace, hand-dividing, moulding and shaping fermented dough.
+Assessment requirements specified by a sector or regulatory body (if appropriate) The following assessment guidance is provided by the unit owner: This unit is designed to assess the skills of learners in the workplace, hand-dividing, moulding and shaping fermented dough.
 It needs to be assessed on the job.
 The learner must be able to demonstrate their competent performance consistently over a period of time, to meet all of the assessment criteria.
 This will be achieved by at least two observations of performance in the workplace, and may be supported by witness testimony and other workplace evidence.
 Observations must ensure that the learner's working practice is at commercial speed and in compliance with standard operating procedures.
 The Improve Assessment Strategy for Proficiency Qualifications in Food and Drink sets out the overarching assessment requirements.
 Details of the relationship of the unit and relevant national occupational standards N/A

-Title: R/502/0854 Maintain moisture levels for crops or plants Level: 2 Credit value: 2 GLH: 15 Learning outcomes The learner will: Assessment criteria The learner can: Know why it is important to maintain moisture for crops and plants Describe how moisture requirements vary according to the crop or plants and stage of development Describe the methods and systems for maintaining moisture levels Describe the impact of prevailing weather conditions on the crop or plants water requirements Identify the types of records required and the importance of accurate record keeping Know the types of equipment required and how to maintain them 2.1 Describe the equipment which will be necessary for maintaining moisture levels to crops or plants 2.2 Describe methods of maintaining the equipment ready for use Know the current health and safety legislation and environmental good practice 3.1 Outline the current health and safety legislation, codes of practice and any additional requirements, which apply to this area of work 3.2 Describe how environmental damage can be minimised Be able to select, use and maintain equipment 4.1 Select appropriate equipment for this area of work 4.2 Use equipment according to manufacturer's instructions and legal requirements 4.3 Prepare, maintain and store equipment in a safe and effective working condition
+Title: R/502/0854 Maintain moisture levels for crops or plants Level: 2 Credit value: 2 GLH: 15 Learning outcomes The learner will: Assessment criteria The learner can: Know why it is important to maintain moisture for crops and plants 1.1 Describe how moisture requirements vary according to the crop or plants and stage of development 1.2 Describe the methods and systems for maintaining moisture levels 1.3 Describe the impact of prevailing weather conditions on the crop or plants water requirements 1.4 Identify the types of records required and the importance of accurate record keeping Know the types of equipment required and how to maintain them Describe the equipment which will be necessary for maintaining moisture levels to crops or plants Describe methods of maintaining the equipment ready for use Know the current health and safety legislation and environmental good practice 3.1 Outline the current health and safety legislation, codes of practice and any additional requirements, which apply to this area of work 3.2 Describe how environmental damage can be minimised Be able to select, use and maintain equipment 4.1 Select appropriate equipment for this area of work 4.2 Use equipment according to manufacturer's instructions and legal requirements 4.3 Prepare, maintain and store equipment in a safe and effective working condition